th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/Check1/verification_rulerequests.md

 `CheckSequenceRuleRequest` is the recommended rule request since it comes with additional capabilities that overlap the functional capabilities of the other two rule requests.

 ### The PreFilter Class
-CheckSequenceRuleRequest comes with a pre_filter.
-A pre_filter is a mechanism for filtering messages that are not of interest to the user, for example - Heartbeats in FIX.
-The prefilter allows checking of only those messages that have passed through it.
+CheckSequenceRuleRequest comes with a pre-filter.
+A pre-filter is a mechanism for filtering messages that are not of interest to the user, for example - Heartbeats in FIX.
+The pre-filter allows checking of only those messages that have passed through it.
 Therefore, users must be careful to not accidentally filter out potentially necessary messages.

 ![](/img/boxes/exactpro/check1/prefilter.png "Figure 3.
 Messages (in black) are not considered for verification due to PreFilter ")
 <center>